 I can’t think of another grill brand that has appeared virtually out of nowhere and gained so much attention as fast as Z Grills.

-People quickly realized that Z grills weren’t just a plucky newcomer.
-They had quietly been manufacturing more expensive grills for companies like Traeger before deciding to sell their own brand direct to the public.
+People quickly realized that Z grills weren’t just plucky newcomers.
+It turned out they had been quietly manufacturing more expensive grills for companies like Traeger before deciding to sell their own brand direct to the public.

 How Z Grills Work

-If you are familiar with how pellet grills work, feel free to skip ahead.
+If you know how pellet grills work, feel free to skip ahead.